Anxiety, in all its different forms, is one of the most common mental health challenges today.

 Going over anxiety episodes and worrying about future ones may deceivably feel like problem-solving.
 Unfortunately what often happens instead is more anxiety, as there is often little to learn from the experience.

-This process makes patients feel more restless than they began with.
+This process makes us feel more restless than we began with.
 So, how to intercept this vicious cycle?

 Feeling in touch with your body is an essential part of ACT practice.
 It teaches you to know exactly what is going on with you physically.
 The skill will allow you to feel anxiety coming on and notice the feeling before it becomes overwhelming.